Back to Main Menu

 PNW collections from Washington, Oregon and Idaho are very close to the European species with only 2-3 different nucleotides in ITS2 and a perfectly matching ITS1.
 But European collections, our PNW collections, Alaska collections and Montana/boreal BC collections form 4 different clades all about 3 bp from each other.
 For now, let's assume that it is a variable species and not that there are a whole bunch of sister species that need to be described individually.

 Russula sp.
 Woo 13

-This even prettier green Russula has a beautiful matte, not shiny cap.
+This even prettier green Russula has a beautiful matte, not shiny cap, and cream spores.
 It is one of my favourite mushrooms.
 It doesn’t have a name yet, just lucky #13.
 It seems to be found with the usual conifers (probably Doug fir and hemlock).
 It has probably been mistaken for R. heterophylla, which does not occur here, by those who did not check that the spore print is not white.

 R. sp.
 Woo 13 © Ben Woo

 Another Russula, #15, has a matte cap that can sometimes be green (see the edge of the cap of the smaller stemmed specimen) but most of them might be (or usually show some) brown as well.
 It has cream spores.
 It’s also a Doug fir and hemlock species.